onefoursix/Cloudera-Impala-JDBC-Example/README.md

 from the root of the project directory.
 There is a build.sh script for your convenience.

 ###Running the example
-To run the example, use the command `mvn exec:java -Dexec.mainClass=com.cloudera.example.ClouderaImpalaJdbcExample` from the root of the project directory.
-There is a run.sh script for your convinience.
+To run the example, use the command:

+`mvn exec:java -Dexec.mainClass=com.cloudera.example.ClouderaImpalaJdbcExample`

+from the root of the project directory.
+There is a run.sh script for your convenience.

 ###Sample output
 Here is sample output from running the example: